Danny Deever: Music

 The Barrack-Room Ballads, as the name suggests, are songs of soldiers.
 Written by Kipling, they share a form and a style with traditional Army songs.
 Kipling was one of the first to pay attention to these works; Charles Carrington noted that in contrast to the songs of sailors, "no-one had thought of collecting genuine soldiers' songs, and when Kipling wrote in this traditional style it was not recognised as traditional".
 Kipling himself was fond of singing his poetry, of writing it to fit the rhythm of a particular tune.
 In this specific case, the musical source has been suggested as the Army's "grotesque bawdy song" Barnacle Bill the Sailor, but it is possible that some other popular tune of the period was used.

 However, the ballads were not published with any music, and though they were quickly adapted to be sung, new musical settings were written; a musical setting by Walter Damrosch was described as "Teddy Roosevelt's favourite song", and is sometimes encountered on its own as a tune entitled They're Hanging Danny Deever in the Morning.
 To date, at least a dozen published recordings are known, made from 1893 to 1985.

 The tune "They're Hanging Danny Deever in the Morning" (Walter Damrosch) was played from the Campanile at UC Berkeley at the end of the last day of classes for the Spring Semester of 1930, and has been repeated every year since, with a certain ironic humour, at the beginning of final exams week, making it one of the oldest campus traditions.

 Percy Grainger composed a setting of Danny Deever for male chorus and orchestra.

-Danny Deever was also set to music and performed by Leslie Fish (using the Walter Damrosch melody) on an album of Kipling settings.

-Peter Bellamy recorded Danny Deever and a number of the other Barrack-Room Ballads in 1975.

-Robert Heinlein in Starship Troopers references the ballad twice: once when the Mobile Infantry court-martialled Theodor C. Hendrick for assaulting a superior officer during basic training while in a state of emergency, and the second time when the regimental band played the ballad prior to the execution of a deserter, Dillinger, who, like Danny Deever, had committed murder.